tpierrain/SmokeMe/README.md

 This may differ from classical health checks:

- - **health checks** are low latency requests made by Load balancers or infrastructure components to your APIs
+ - **health checks** are sub-second requests made by Load balancers or infrastructure components to your APIs
     - You often just check connectivity with external dependency systems

  - **smoke checks** are integration tests made by you or your CI scripts just after a deployment